Perturbative Color Correlations in Double Parton Scattering: pQCD Formalism

+which has the form of the conventional DGLAP equation and can be solved by the standard method \cite{Dokshitzer1980}.
+Consider first the function $\phantom{}^{\alpha}\overline{S}_{A}$.
+The direct calculation shows that for DDT regularisation its logarithm is a sum of two pieces: the universal piece leading to a form factor

+that coincides with a Sudakov form factor obtained in \cite{Bassetto1983}.
+This piece comes from neglecting the nonsingular terms in integration of the kernels $V(z)$ in z from 0 to 1, i.e. leaving only $1/(1-z+\Delta)$.
+There is additional nonuniversal piece that is single logarithmic and is obtained by integration of nonsingular part of the kernel V over z.
+It is interesting to note that numerically the form factor (\ref{eq:Basseto}) is very close to simple double logarithmic expression used in \cite{Mekhfi1988}

-The latter equation has the same form as the conventional singlet DGLAP equation (\ref{eq:Singlet DGLAP}) but with different color factors.
+The corrections due to nonsingular parts of the kernel were calculated explicitly for all channels that we considered and numerically they contributed less than 10 percent to S. For more detailed discussion of single logarithms and comparison to the formalism \cite{Manohar2012,Diehl2016,buffing2021} see Appendix \ref{sec:formalisms}.
+We can now move to the solution of the DGLAP equation for $\tilde D$.
+Equation (\ref{eq:Reduced DGLAP}) has the same form as the conventional singlet DGLAP equation (\ref{eq:Singlet DGLAP}) but with different color factors.
 To solve this equation we simply repeat the steps for solving the regular DGLAP equations \citep{Dokshitzer1980} and by the analytical continuation of the arguments replace the singlet color factors $C_{A}^{B}$ with the new, representation dependent, $\phantom{}^{\alpha}\overline{C}_{A}^{B}$.
-To be more concrete: \begin{itemize} \item Transform to Mellin space using